shakibbinkabir/nudge/README.md

 Hey there, I'm Shakib.

-I'm a 20-year-old developer from Bangladesh, running on coffee and about a dozen parallel thought processes, thanks to ADHD.
+I'm a 20-year-old developer from Bangladesh, running on coffee and about a dozen parallel thought processes.
 My brain is like a browser with 100 tabs open—all of them playing different music.
 The "one quick YouTube video" often turns into a two-hour deep dive into anything but the code I'm supposed to be writing.

 Standard to-do lists felt like a parent nagging me.
 I didn't need another list; I needed a *sidekick*.
 Something that would show up at the exact moment of weakness—when that new tab opens—and sassily ask, "Are you *sure* you want to do that?"